 At first sight the great white egret is just white.
 But the bird has many ways of making white into a statement.
 Breeding adults acquire vivid green skin around the base of their bills, which turn from yellow to black, and their legs change from brown to a deep and impressive red.
 Over its workaday plumage the bird grows a bridal gown of loose feathers which can be raised and lowered in display.
 Pairs build stick nests on rickety reed platforms, usually in colonies which here in Somerset can number up to ten nests.
 They lay three or four blue eggs; sibling rivalry is intense, and typically two chicks survive.
 Once fledged, the young birds disperse widely, often congregating in winter roosts before settling down to breed in their third year.

 Wanting to find out more about how best to welcome and safeguard these magnificent white herons, we have started a ringing study programme to see what we can find out about this new UK species.
 Over the last few years a team of volunteers have watched over the first nest sites, monitored the behaviour of the breeding birds, ringed some of the first chicks and kept records of their dispersal.
 This has involved drones, kayaks, and hours of patient observation.
-Birds now nest in colonies scattered across the Avalon Marshes, and their numbers are growing year on year: from an initial two nests in 2012, we have observed 37 nests in 2021.
-Between 2016 and 2021 we have colour ringed 15 of the nestlings, and 12 of these ringed birds have been resighted in locations across the country - from as far afield as Gloucestershire, Hampshire, Kent, Warwickshire and, in 2021, Lancashire, North Yorkshire, Lincolnshire and Suffolk.
+Birds now nest in colonies scattered across the Avalon Marshes, and their numbers are growing year on year: from an initial two nests in 2012, there were 37 nests in ten locations in 2021.
+Between 2016 and 2021 we have colour ringed 15 of the nestlings, and 12 of these ringed birds have been resighted in locations across the country - from as far afield as Gloucestershire, Hampshire, Kent, Warwickshire and, in 2021, also Lancashire, North Yorkshire, Lincolnshire, Norfolk and Suffolk in England, and Powys and Conwy in Wales.
 Two of the older birds have returned to breed here on the Avalon Marshes.